 This lesson explored how communities can come together and organize for women's rights long denied by authority figures.
 Research how people are organizing for their rights in your community.
-Or, if you prefer, choose a women's rights issue and research how women and their allies in a context of your choice are fighting to realize it.
-Here is a resource to get you started.
+Or, if you prefer, choose a women's rights issue and research how women and their allies in a context of your choice are fighting to combat that issue.